 The kids will have a blast parading around the house while shouting their memory work.

 If all else fails, try a trampoline.

 The trick to memorization is to repeat the information many times in many ways.
 Recite it several times every day.
-Write the memory work out on a chalk board, a piece of paper, or in sand.
+Write the memory work out on a chalkboard, a piece of paper, or in the sand.
 Sing the piece while jumping on a trampoline.